vishalbalaji/trpc-svelte-query-adapter/README.md

 pnpm install trpc-svelte-query-adapter @trpc/client @trpc/server @tanstact/svelte-query
 ```

-If you are using client-side Svelte, you would need to install `@trpc/server` as a `devDependency`.
+If you are using client-side Svelte, you would need to install `@trpc/server` as a `devDependency` using `--save-dev`.

 ## Usage

-The following instructions assume the `tRPC` router to be as such:
+The following instructions assume the `tRPC` router to have the following procedures:

 ```typescript
 export const router = t.router({